department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/redesign-usability/research-findings.md

 # Hypotheses and Conclusions

 1. The prominent sign in location and CTA makes it easier for participants to easily sign in/sign up (as compared to the "sign in" link in the header, a standard place to log in on many websites).
-     1. PROBABLY FALSE: Most participants didn't click *either* "sign in" button, and of those who did, 3 used the new prominent button and 2 used the old button in the header.
+     1. PROBABLY FALSE: Most participants didn't click *either* "sign in" button, and of those who did, 2 used the new prominent button and 4 used the old button in the header.
 3 other participants were confused or annoyed at seeing two separate "sign in" buttons, so perhaps the old button in the familiar location in the header is sufficient.
 3. More participants will use the prominent sign in CTA than the button in the header.
-     1. TRUE: Of those who chose to sign in from the home page, three participants used the new "sign in" button, whereas only two used the original "sign in" button in the header.
-All other participants (74%) instead used "sign in" buttons on content pages.
+     1. FALSE: Of those who chose to sign in from the home page, only 2 participants used the new "sign in" button, whereas four used the original "sign in" button in the header.
+All other participants (13) instead used "sign in" buttons on content pages.
 5. The streamlined design enables participants to complete tasks efficiently.
      1. PARTLY TRUE: 16 of the 20 tasks were successfully completed by at least 70% of the participants who tried them.
 However, some participants struggled to complete some of the tasks, and 4 tasks were unable to be completed by 40-50% of those who tried them.
 1. For tasks that are the same as those used in last year's baseline wayfinding research, task completion rates will be higher.